 What we learn is that having options can be effective, until we start spending too much time trying to make a decision.
 There is a point I reach where I stop reading front labels; reducing the marketing efforts of corporations to a less complicated approach.
 I often find myself choosing randomly; which does a disservice to informed decision making.

 It becomes apparent that options can diminish our sense of who we are by overwhelming us.
-While having a selection can be an indicator of our economic health, it can also impair our normal senses.
+While having a selection can be an indicator of our economic health, it can also impair our normal everday senses that we rely on.
 All of these products bidding for us to purchase, made me realize that we are being eroded by the onslaught of materiality.